What is Wake-on-LAN ?

 Common Use Cases for Wake-on-LAN

-• IT admins can remotely power up systems to perform routine maintenance, updates, or troubleshooting without physically being at the machine.
+IT Management in Businesses: IT admins can remotely turn on systems to handle routine maintenance, updates or troubleshooting all without having to be at the machine in person.

 Troubleshooting Wake-on-LAN